takashim0101/mini-insar-pipeline/README.md

 *   WSL2 memory configuration for stable SNAP processing
 *   [HPC Support Case Study (English)](./mini-insar-pipeline/HPC_SUPPORT_CASE_STUDY_EN.md)

+### Speeding Up Docker Builds with .dockerignore

+To reduce Docker image build times, a `.dockerignore` file has been created in the project's root directory.
+This file instructs Docker to exclude unnecessary files and directories (e.g., `data/`, `.git/`, `venv/`) from the build context.

+By excluding large folders like the `data/` directory, the execution time of the `COPY . /opt/project` step is significantly reduced, leading to faster overall builds.

+**Benefits:**
+*   Reduces the size of the build context, shortening the time it takes to send to the Docker daemon.
+*   Results in smaller image sizes by excluding unnecessary files.
+*   Dramatically improves build times, especially by preventing the copying of large amounts of satellite data from the `data/` directory.

+This optimization is particularly noticeable when using the `--no-cache` option or when building the image for the first time.

 ---

 # 🎯 Project Status & Next Steps